elielvipata/JewelProgrammingLanguage/README.md

 Jewel is a systems programming langauge with a focus on speed and memory safety.
 Still underheavy development the language is meant to be a great way to build:

-- Web servers
+- Web servers Applications
-- Command line interfaces
+- CLI Apps
 - Low level/memory intensive applications

 The language is immediately recognizable to programmers who have used Haskell, Rust, C, C++ or python.
 It imposes a rigid structure that the programmer has to follow, has the same feel as a functional scripting language due to its expressiveness  and provides the speed of a low level language based on a strict type system meant to evaluate and impose memory safety.